jimangel/jimangel.io/content/posts/2019-06-26-automated-vcsa-vcenter-install.md

 ## Create the config file

-First mount the VCSA ISO locally and then create a custom JSON config that will be used.
+First, mount the VCSA ISO locally and create a custom JSON config.

 ### Mount the ISO